 What Are Consequential Damages In Construction?

 Consequential damages in construction generally result from performance or completion delays on a construction project that lead to a breach of contract.
 To illustrate, if your company wins a bid to construct an office building that will be rented out to commercial tenants and it’s not completed on time, the property owner stands to lose a substantial amount of revenue.
-In turn, they can file a lawsuit against you in an attempt to recoup their losses.
+Under this scenario, the property owner could file a lawsuit against the construction company in an attempt to recoup their losses.

 Actual Consequential Damages